Hemis National Park: Tourism

-Checkposts at the park boundaries
+Check posts at the park boundaries

 There is no metalled road in Hemis National Park.
 However, a few rough roads enable local people to reach their villages.
 There is a rough road connecting Chilling bridge to Skiu village in the Markha valley and another one connecting Spituk to Zingchen and Rumbak village.
 On Hemis side, there is a road connecting Martselang to Shang Sumdo.

 In order to protect the national park and its tourism-related activities (trekking, homestays, wildlife spotting), the in inhabitants of the region demanded in 2018 a regulation of vehicle access to the park.
-Since 2019, ALTOA (All Ladakh Tour Operator Association) and the Department of Wildlife Protection have set up checkposts at each entrance of the Hemis National Park.
-These checkposts are located at Chilling (at the bridge crossing the Zanskar river), at Zingchen, and at Shang Sumdo.
-Beyond these checkposts, only motorized vehicles used by villagers who live inside the park are allowed.
+Since 2019, ALTOA (All Ladakh Tour Operator Association) and the Department of Wildlife Protection have set up check posts at each entrance of the Hemis National Park.
+These check posts are located at Skiu village, at Zingchen, and at Shang Sumdo.
+Beyond these check posts, only motorized vehicles used by villagers who live inside the park are allowed.
 Tourists are not allowed to use motorized vehicles inside the park, they shall walk.
 Tourists also need to pay a fee (called “wildlife fee”) when entering the park.